steamclock/bluejay/README.md

 ## Demo

-The Simulator does not simulate Bluetooth, and you may also not have access to a configurable Bluetooth LE peripheral right away, so we recommend trying Bluejay using a virtual BLE peripheral that can be set up using the [LightBlue Explorer](https://itunes.apple.com/ca/app/lightblue-explorer-bluetooth/id557428110?mt=8) app you can download for free from the App Store.
+The iOS Simulator does not simulate Bluetooth.
+You may not have a Bluetooth LE peripheral handy, so we recommend trying Bluejay using a BLE peripheral simulator such as the [LightBlue Explorer App](https://itunes.apple.com/ca/app/lightblue-explorer-bluetooth/id557428110?mt=8).

-Bluejay has a demo app called **BluejayDemo** that works with LightBlue Explorer, and to see it in action:
+Bluejay has a demo app called **BluejayDemo** that works with LightBlue Explorer.
+To see it in action:

-1. Prepare two iOS devices – one will act as a virtual BLE peripheral, and the other will run the demo app which demonstrates how Bluejay can be used.
+1. Get two iOS devices – one to run a BLE peripheral simulator, and the other to run the Bluejay demo app.
-2. On the iOS device serving as the virtual BLE peripheral, go to the App Store and download LightBlue Explorer.
+2. On one iOS device, go to the App Store and download LightBlue Explorer.
 3. Launch LightBlue Explorer, and tap on the **Create Virtual Peripheral** button located at the bottom of the peripheral list.
-4. For simplicity, choose **Heart Rate** from the base profile list, and finish by tapping the **Save** button.
+4. To start, choose **Heart Rate** from the base profile list, and finish by tapping the **Save** button.
-5. Finally, build and run the **BluejayDemo** on the other iOS device, choose **Heart Rate Sensor** in the menu, and you will be able to start interacting with the virtual heart rate peripheral.
+5. Finally, build and run **BluejayDemo** on the other iOS device.
+Once it launches, choose **Heart Rate Sensor** in the menu, and you will be able to start interacting with the virtual heart rate peripheral.

 **Notes:**